-• During the last month, positive SST anomalies continued in the western Pacific.
+• During the last month, SST anomalies were positive in the western Pacific Ocean and near the International Date Line.
+Below-average SSTs persisted in the eastern Pacific.

-• Over the last month, more localized changes were evident in the SST anomalies across the eastern half of the equatorial Pacific.
+• Over the last month, changes in equatorial SST anomalies were mostly positive across the Pacific.